marcossilvestrini/learning-lpic-3-305-300/README.md

 ##### Migration Types

 In the context of hypervisors, which are technologies used to create and manage virtual machines, the terms P2V migration and V2V migration are common in virtualization environments.
 They refer to processes of migrating systems between different types of platforms.

 ##### P2V - Physical to Virtual Migration

-P2V migration refers to the process of migrating a physical server to a virtual machine.
-In other words, an operating system and its applications, running on dedicated physical hardware, are "converted" and moved to a virtual machine that runs on a hypervisor (such as VMware, Hyper-V, KVM, etc.).
+P2V migration refers to the process of migrating a physical server to a virtual machine.In other words, an operating system and its applications, running on dedicated physical hardware, are "converted" and moved to a virtual machine that runs on a hypervisor (such as VMware, Hyper-V, KVM, etc.).

 * Example: You have a physical server running a Windows or Linux system, and you want to move it to a virtual environment, like a cloud infrastructure or an internal virtualization server.
   The process involves copying the entire system state, including the operating system, drivers, and data, to create an equivalent virtual machine that can run as if it were on the physical hardware.

 ##### V2V  - Virtual to Virtual Migration

-V2V migration refers to the process of migrating a virtual machine from one hypervisor to another.
-In this case, you already have a virtual machine running in a virtualized environment (like VMware), and you want to move it to another virtualized environment (for example, to Hyper-V or to a new VMware server).
+V2V migration refers to the process of migrating a virtual machine from one hypervisor to another.In this case, you already have a virtual machine running in a virtualized environment (like VMware), and you want to move it to another virtualized environment (for example, to Hyper-V or to a new VMware server).

 * Example: You have a virtual machine running on a VMware virtualization server, but you decide to migrate it to a Hyper-V platform.
 In this case, the V2V migration converts the virtual machine from one format or hypervisor to another, ensuring it can continue running correctly.